Robin Scott (singer): Early career

 While at college he had displayed a talent for writing topical songs which he performed on radio and television.
-This led to his debut album, for which he was backed by Mighty Baby.
-Woman From the Warm Grass was released on a small independent record label called Head Records.
+This led to his debut studio album, for which he was backed by the psychedelic rock band Mighty Baby.
+Woman from the Warm Grass was released on a small independent record label called Head Records.

 Scott began performing his own songs and accompanying himself on guitar.
 He spent a period playing folk music clubs as a solo musician, sharing bills with emerging artists such as David Bowie, John Martyn and Ralph McTell.
 He also recorded a session for the BBC, one of the tracks from which was included on the CD reissue of the album in 2001.